1 oz. baker’s yeast

 Dissolve the crumbled yeast in some warm water and mix it with 2 oz. of flour.
 Make the relatively stable dough and cut a cross-like incision on the top.
 Roll the dough in flour and put it into a bowl with 1 cup of warm water for half an hour.
 Occasionally turn the dough when it floats to the surface.

 Brush the dough with the remaining egg yolk, top the surface with almonds, pressing them in slightly, and then sprinkle with the granulated sugar crystals.
 Preheat the oven to 375°F and bake for 15 min.
-Lower the heat to 325°F and cook the Colomba Pasquale for another 20 min.
+Then, lower the heat to 325°F and cook the Colomba Pasquale for another 20 min.

 Regional Recipe from Lombardy